ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 mirror.com/example.com/Page?action=raw   - a static conten file
 ```

-With the usual configuration [Nginx] would give a `404 Not Found` result, when
+With the usual configuration, [Nginx] would return a `404 Not Found` result
-trying to get the URL `http://mirror.com/example.com/Page?action=raw`.
-With a
+when trying to get the URL `http://mirror.com/example.com/Page?action=raw`.
-changed try setup `$uri?$args` [Nginx] can server this page at least to let the
+With a modified try setup `$uri?$args` Nginx can at least serve this page to
-client have a download option, as this will be `application/octet-stream`.
+give the client a download option as this will be `application/octet-stream`.

 ```nginx
 server {